Best microphone for gaming in 2024: from streaming to podcast mics, these are my top picks

 Desktop mics are all well and good, but if you're looking for the best headset microphone it has to be the Audio-Technica ATH-M50x STS StreamSet.
 With this substantial piece of gear, not only are you getting a brilliant microphone, but a very good set of wired headphones all-in-one.

 This headset features a proper, fully-fledged cardioid condenser mic.
-Don't let the relatively small size of that end capsule put you off—this unit is easily the best headset mic we've ever tested, and is capable of capturing your vocals just as well as some of the other options on this list.
+Don't let the relatively small size of that end capsule put you off—this unit is easily the best headset mic we've ever tested and is capable of capturing your vocals just as well as some of the other options on this list.

 There's a lot to be said for having an excellent microphone built into a headset, too.
 For a start, you won't have to worry so much about volume changes when moving around, as once the mic distance has been set with the bendy arm, that's where it'll stay.
-That makes it perfect for those that don't want to think about their mic technique while gaming, as once you've got the distance right, you really don't have to think about much else.
+That makes it perfect for those who don't want to think about their mic technique while gaming, as once you've got the distance right, you really don't have to think about much else.

 With a range of sampling options, there's plenty of flexibility on offer.
 Plus there's a monitor mode.
-Ordinarily that can be pretty distracting, but we found that the version here was actually very useful for keeping an eye on your vocals while mid-stream.
+Ordinarily, that can be pretty distracting, but we found that the version here was actually very useful for keeping an eye on your vocals while mid-stream.

 Not only that, but noise-removal software shouldn't be necessary given the closeness of that mic to your speaking equipment (i.e. mouth).
 There it'll hover, picking up your vocal tones and not much else unless you really, really crank the gain to the guns.

 There are a couple of downsides to consider.
 One, the lack of on-headset or on-wire buttons, which for some will be a bonus in terms of simplicity.
 A dedicated mute wouldn't go amiss though.
 The other is the price.
-At $229/£169, the Audio Technica is on the pricey side for both a good mic and a good headset, although of course you're getting two in one.
+At $229/£169, the Audio Technica is on the pricey side for both a good mic and a good headset, although of course, you're getting two in one.

 Still, it's rare to find a piece of gear that features not once, but twice in our buying recommendations.
 But the ATH-M50xSTS really is good at two, often quite separate roles.
 Together combined, it really does excel at both.